Formal Public Notice of Comment period open June 8th – July 8th 2022

 Public Review and Comment Request

-MDT is currently taking action to update the SWMP and is asking for public input to improve the function of the program and further protect water quality.
-MDT’s current SWMP is available online at the following location: Stormwater Management Program (mt.gov).
-If you have areas of concern regarding storm water discharges from MDT’s transportation infrastructure and/or suggestions to improve other areas of the program listed above, please complete the public comment form by selecting “MS4 SWMP Update” from the ”Commenting on a project or activity” dropdown list, or email comments to the following address: firstname.lastname@example.org.
-Alternatively, comments can be mailed to the following physical address:
+If you have comments and/or suggestions to improve other areas of the program listed above, please complete the public comment form by selecting “MS4 SWMP Update” from the ”Commenting on a project or activity” dropdown list, or email comments to the following address:

 Montana Department of Transportation